 My mother taught me the importance of being a good host.
 So as they drew closer I did the only sensible thing and made some tea.
 As the water boiled I also set out as small selection of biscuits.
-They were a touch hard but it was them or nothing and tea simply wasn’t eight without a biscuit to go with it.
+They were a touch hard, but it was them or nothing and tea simply wasn’t right without a biscuit or two to go with it.

 The house wasn’t fit for visitors, only an animal would live here.
 As they drew ever closer I tried to make things better.
-I picked up the overturned table and righted it before setting a few teacups and the now steaming teapot on top of it along with the plate of biscuits.
+I picked up the overturned table and righted it before setting aside a few teacups and the now steaming teapot, along with the plate of biscuits.
 Afterwards I retreated to a small chair in the corner.

-I could hear loud voices, a group of them panicked and standing right outside my door.
+I could hear loud voices, a group of them panicked and standing right outside the door.
 I could smell the anger and fear that radiated from them.
-I stood up and approached the door, which was on the verge of being hammered in by my visitors, they were certainly eager for their tea and biscuits.
+I stood up and approached the door, which was on the verge of being hammered in by my visitors, they sure were eager for their tea and biscuits.